DataBiosphere/azul/indexer/README.md

 pip install chalice
 chalice new-project
 ```
-When prompted for project name, input `<your-indexer-lambda-application-name>`, (eg dss-indigo).
+When prompted for project name, input `<your-indexer-lambda-application-name>`, (e.g., dss-indigo).

-Enter the newly created repo `<your-indexer-lambda-application-name>` (eg dss-indigo) and `chalice deploy`.
-Record the url returned in the last line of stdout returned by this command - henceforth referred to as `<callback_url>`.
+Change the working directory to the newly created folder `<your-indexer-lambda-application-name>` (e.g., dss-indigo) and execute `chalice deploy`.
+Record the URL returned in the last line of stdout returned by this command - henceforth referred to as `<callback_url>`.
 This will create an AWS Lambda function called `dss-indigo` which will be updated using `chalice deploy`.

-`rm app.py` and `rm requirements.txt` (in other words, remove the files that chalice automatically generated).
- Then, copy `app.py`, `requirements.txt` and `chalicelib/` from this repo and add to the dss-indigo folder.
+Chalice automatically generated a folder `chalicelib/` and the files `rm app.py` and `rm requirements.txt`.
+Overwrite those by copying `app.py`, `requirements.txt` and `chalicelib/` from this repo and to the dss-indigo folder.
+Then execute

 `pip install -r requirements.txt`